maialeelemos/maialeelemos.github.io/projects/proj-1.md

 {% include singleimage.html url="" image="projects/proj-1/lookOutWindow.jpg" %}

-For my classes final assignment, I created this piece.
+For my class's final assignment, I created this piece of myself sitting on my bed looking out a window.
 Instead of focusing on my technical skills in this piece, I wanted it more to focus on a concept.
 By framing a greater amount of the piece in dark shades, I created a more somber mood.
-There is also the figure (me) looking out a window into nothingness, along the viewer to participate in the drawing by filling in the blanks of what is outside.
+There is also the figure (me) looking out a window into nothingness, allowing the viewer to participate in the drawing by filling in the blanks of what is outside.